fchmainy/k8s-trainings-101/README.md

         upstream: v1
 </pre>

-you can now access your v1 application using your web browser at http://www.mycompany.com:30274
+ - You should now be able to access your v1 application using your web browser at http://www.mycompany.com:30274

 Note:
 <i>if you are using the UDF blueprint, the www.mycompany.com:30274 fqdn should already be registered in the jumpHost hosts file.</i>

+> :warning: Ingress is a 'shared' model, and it is therefore expected to provide access to many applications.
+The Ingress Resource 'spec' you deployed instructs NGINX to use the Host header 'www.mycompany.com' to identify requests for your application requests and steers them to your webapp containers.
+This means that any request to the Ingress must include the correct Host Header.

 ---